-It is essential that park units within the Mid-Atlantic Inventory and Monitoring Network (MIDN) have an effective climate-monitoring system in place to track climate changes and to aid in management decisions relating to these changes.
-The purpose of this report is to determine the current status of weather and climate monitoring within the MIDN (Table 1.1; Figure 1.1).
+It is essential that park units within the Appalachian Highlands Inventory and Monitoring Network (APHN) have an effective climate-monitoring system in place to track climate changes and to aid in management decisions relating to these changes.
+The purpose of this report is to determine the current status of weather and climate monitoring within the APHN (Table 1.1; Figure 1.1).
+The Appalachian National Scenic Trail (APPA) is discussed in a similar report for the Northeast Temperate Network (NETN; Davey et al. 2006).
 In this report, we provide the following informational elements:

-- Overview of broad-scale climatic factors and zones important to MIDN park units. - Inventory of locations for all weather stations in and near MIDN park units that are relevant to the NPS I&M networks. - Results of metadata inventory for each station, including weather-monitoring network affiliations, types of recorded measurements, and information about actual measurements (length of record, etc.). - Initial evaluation of the adequacy of coverage for existing weather stations and recommendations for improvements in monitoring weather and climate.
+- Overview of broad-scale climatic factors and zones important to APHN park units. - Inventory of locations for all weather stations in and near APHN park units that are relevant to the NPS I&M networks. - Results of metadata inventory for each station, including weather-monitoring network affiliations, types of recorded measurements, and information about actual measurements (length of record, etc.). - Initial evaluation of the adequacy of coverage for existing weather stations and recommendations for improvements in monitoring weather and climate.

-The primary objectives for climate- and weather-monitoring in MIDN are as follows (Comiskey et al. 2005):
+Some of the primary objectives for climate- and weather-monitoring in the APHN are as follows (Emmott et al. 2005):